-Mr. Frank Awuah is an educationist with nineteen (19) years post-certification teaching and administrative experience at the basic, secondary and tertiary levels of education in Ghana.
-From December 2019 to date he is serving as the substantive Vice Principal of Dambai College of Education.
+Dr. Frank Awuah is an educationist with nineteen (19) years post-certification teaching and administrative experience at the basic, secondary and tertiary levels of education in Ghana.
+From December 2019 to date he has been serving as the substantive Vice Principal of Dambai College of Education.
 He obtained a Master of Philosophy (M. Phil.) and Bachelor of Education (B. Ed) degrees in Social Studies from the University of Education, Winneba (UEW) in 2014 and 2011 respectively.
-He has completed a doctoral study at the Department of Social Studies Education, University of Education, Winneba, Ghana and awaiting graduation for a Doctor of Philosophy (Ph.D) degree in Social Studies.
+In 2022 he completed a doctoral study leading to the award of a Doctor of Philosophy (Ph.D) degree in Social Studies Education from the University of Education, Winneba, Ghana.
 He qualified as a basic school teacher in 2004 after completing a three-year initial teacher training programme at Dambai Training College (now College of Education), and was awarded a Teachers’ Certificate ‘A’ with distinction in teaching practice by the University of Cape Coast.
 He had his basic and secondary school education at Senchi Methodist basic schools and Adjena Secondary Technical School respectively in the Asuogyaman District in the Eastern Region of Ghana.
-He was the Head of Department (HoD) for Social Sciences in the College from September 2015 to August, 2017, and also as coordinator of sandwich programmes from May 2019 to December, 2019.
+He was the Head of Department (HoD) for Social Sciences in Dambai College of Education from September 2015 to August, 2017, and also coordinator of sandwich programmes from May 2019 to December, 2019.
 He has served as a member of various committees at work places including disciplinary committee, project committee and the Committees of the Academic Board of Dambai College of Education.
 His research interest areas are educational assessment, teacher education and continuous professional development of teachers.
 He was part of a team that wrote two training manuals; one, for the training of College of Education tutors to improve their basic school pedagogical skills, and, the other, for improving the mentoring skills of basic school teachers for effective mentoring of student-teachers from Colleges of Education.
+He also has a number journal articles to his credit.
 He is married with three lovely children.